Diccionario de la lengua española: Formats

-Until the twenty-first edition, the DLE was published exclusively on paper.
-The 2001, twenty-second edition was published on paper, CD-ROM, and on the Internet with free access.
-The 23rd edition of 2014 was made available online with free access, incorporating modifications to be included in the twenty-fourth print edition.
+Until the twenty-first edition, the dictionary was published exclusively on paper.
+The twenty-second edition (2001) was published on paper, CD-ROM, and on the Internet with free access.
+The twenty-third edition (2014) was made available online with free access, incorporating modifications to be included in the twenty-fourth print edition.

-Sample entries, with explanation of annotations and abbreviations, are available from the RAE Web site.
+Sample entries, with explanation of annotations and abbreviations, are available from the Academy's website.

 Previous titles

-From the first edition (1780) through the fourth edition (1803), the dictionary was known as the Diccionario de la lengua castellana compuesto por la Real Academia Española (Dictionary of the Castilian language composed by the Spanish Royal Academy).
-From the fifth edition (1817) through the fourteenth edition (1914), it was known as the Diccionario de la lengua castellana por la Real Academia Española (Dictionary of the Castilian language by the Spanish Royal Academy).
-Starting with the fifteenth edition (1925), it has been known as the Diccionario de la lengua española (Dictionary of the Spanish language), to recognise the many regions of the Spanish-speaking world.
+From the first edition (1780) through the fourth edition (1803), the dictionary was known as the Diccionario de la lengua castellana compuesto por la Real Academia Española ("Dictionary of the Castilian language composed by the Spanish Royal Academy").
+From the fifth edition (1817) through the fourteenth edition (1914), it was known as the Diccionario de la lengua castellana por la Real Academia Española ("Dictionary of the Castilian language by the Spanish Royal Academy").
+Starting with the fifteenth edition (1925), it has been known as the Diccionario de la lengua española ("Dictionary of the Spanish language"), to recognise the many regions of the Spanish-speaking world.

 Criticism

 Pejorative definitions

 Many Spanish dictionaries have had racial and religious bias over the centuries; the DLE is no exception.
 Christianity and Catholicism were described in favourable terms; Judaism, Islam, and Protestantism unfavourably.
-By 2021 few biased definitions remained in the updated online DLE; one that could be considered biased is one of the uses of moro (Moor, i.e. Muslim) – 10: (colloquial) A jealous and possessive man, who dominates his partner.
+By 2021 few biased definitions remained in the updated online DLE.

 In 2006, the Spanish Federation of Jewish Communities complained that some of the dictionary's entries and definitions about Judaism were racist and offensive.
-One definition of sinagoga (synagogue) was: "a meeting for illicit ends"; the nominal definition of 'synagogue' was given first, and the pejorative definition was so identified.
-This had been removed by 2021.

-In November 2014, Romani in Spain complained about RAE at the European Court of Human Rights.
-Yerba-buena, an association of Spanish gitanos ("gypsies" in English), complained that one definition of Gitano: "one who practices deceit" or "one who tricks", is offensive and could encourage racism.
-The RAE responded that the word gitano is actually used with the meaning of "trickster" in Spanish, and that the dictionary documents the actual use of words; inappropriate use has to be eradicated by education, removing the word from the dictionary does not change its use: "we simply photograph the landscape; we do not create it".
-However, in November 2014 it was announced that the definition was to be modified, and in October 2015 it was changed, with trapacero included in the definitions in the updated online dictionary, but labelled "used as offensive or discriminatory".
+In 2014, various Romani groups complained about the dictionary's entry for the word gitano ("Gypsy"), which noted that the word could be used to mean "swindler" or "trickster".
+The Academy refused to remove this definition, arguing that the dictionary "does not invent words or meanings but reflects the use that speakers make of each word".
+A disclaimer describing this usage as "offensive and discriminatory" was eventually added to the entry.

-RAE also defined "woman" as the "weak sex".
+The dictionary also defined "woman" as the "weak sex".
 In November 2017, the term was examined and one month later it was changed.